-August October 1, 2021, to adopt update demand-side management rules. that The PUC will establish a cost cap for each GDU's compliance with its plan.
-The cost cap is 2 2.5% of annual gas bills for all of a GDU's full-service customers.
+The PUC will initiate a rule-making proceeding by October 1, 2021, to update demand-side management rules.
+The PUC will establish a cost cap for each GDU's compliance with its plan.
+The cost cap is 2.5% of annual gas bills for all of a GDU's full-service customers.
 The PUC is directed to approve a plan if the PUC finds that doing so is in the public interest.

-(Note: This summary applies to this bill as introduced in the second house.)
+(Note: This summary applies to this bill as enacted.)